Star Wars: Knights of the Old Republic (comics): Synopsis

 Zayne Carrick, a young Padawan training at the Jedi Academy on Taris is given one last chance at capturing a notorious Snivvian smuggler known as Marn "Gryph" Hierogryph which will allow him to be promoted to Jedi Knight at the academy graduation ceremony the very same day.
 After numerous hurdles along the way, Zayne manages to capture Gryph, but is late to the graduation ceremony.
 Upon arriving back at the academy, Zayne is horrified to find the Jedi Masters, his included, standing over the slain corpses of his fellow Padawans.
 Instinctively, he flees from the scene with Gryph and the two are soon framed for the murder of the Padawans.
 With no other option, Zayne must now learn the ins and outs of being an outlaw, with Gryph as his mentor, hoping to stay alive long enough to clear his name and discover the reason why the Jedi Masters murdered his friends at the academy.

 Main characters

 Zayne Carrick

 A young Padawan who trained at the Jedi Academy on Taris.
-He is a kind-hearted young man who unfortunately has a dubious connection with the Force at best.
+He is a kind-hearted young man who has a dubious connection with the Force at best.
 He is also a bit clumsy, unlucky, and danger-prone, but he always tries to do the right thing and helps others when he can.
 When he was framed for the murder of his fellow students by the Jedi Masters, he found himself stuck as Gryph's "henchman" and has since been searching the Galaxy for a way to clear his name and bring the Jedi Masters to justice.
 Zayne was finally proven innocent after the Vindication Storyline but stands with the friends that believed in him as opposed to the Jedi Order that did not.